 Against the background of a weak economy, tensions with Russia, and public dissatisfaction with an official response to COVID-19, such popularity of opponents could not help but disturb the regime.
 As a result, Babaryka and Tsapkala, who submitted the most signatures for their presidential nomination, were denied registration by the Central Election Commission.
 Most of the signatures collected by Tsapkala were declared invalid.
 Babaryka was accused of improperly filing tax declarations and the involvement of foreign finances.
 Babaryka and his son were detained and are still in pre-trial detention, and vlogger Tsikhanouski remains jailed since May for allegedly “organizing illegal street rallies.”

-The wife of Siarhei Tsikhanouski, Svyatlana, applied for registration as a presidential candidate instead of her imprisoned spouse.
+The wife of Syarhei Tsikhanouski, Svyatlana, applied for registration as a presidential candidate instead of her imprisoned spouse.
 The woman had no political experience, no particular program, and appeared to the public as worried and sometimes confused.
 After receiving threats against her family and children, she was one step away from withdrawing her candidacy, but still applied for registration and received a candidate’s ID.

-Among Lukashenka’s opponents appeared Andrei Dzmitryeu, Syarhei Cherachan, and former member of parliament, Hanna Kanapatskaya.
+Among Lukashenka’s opponents appeared Andrey Dzmitryeu, Syarhei Cherachan, and former member of parliament, Hanna Kanapatskaya.
 Even against their background, Svyatlana Tsikhanouskaya looked like the least experienced player.
 The CEC registered her despite issues with the tax declaration as she could likely ensure bigger turnout at the election day and legitimize another elegant victory for Lukashenka.

 Female triumvirate against Lukashenka

 And then the surprises began.
 Tsikhanouskaya’s team unexpectedly merged with the campaigners of the unregistered Babaryka and Tsapkala.